pandyamehul/Python.PDF.Utilities/README.md

 - Run the script, and it will create a merged PDF file containing all the specified PDFs in the order they were added.

 Ref. file - mergepdf.py

+## Compare PDF Files

+- This section is under development.
+The goal is to create a script that compares two PDF files and highlights the differences between them.